elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/16-templating.markdown

 home.html
 ```

-Now let's add the folowing line of code to our `get` route in our router
+Now let's add the following line of code to our `get` route in our router

 ```elixir
 page = EEx.eval_file("templates/home.html")